anconi-lab/APARM/README.md

-3. APARM input
 APARM input consists of three lines.
 The first line contains the total number of atoms of the supramolecular system, the second line the number of the atoms of the small molecule, and the third with the number of atoms of the reference and fixed molecule.

-4. How to cite and License
 The ideas related to the implementation are descr¬ibed in the contribution published in ACS Omega (Cleber P. A. Anconi, ACS Omega 2020, 5, 5013 – 5025).
 The codes were improved and revised since the publication.
 Therefore, the version employed in your work should be identified.
 For reproducibility, the present version does not handle high symmetric molecules, such as benzene.
 The multiple possible values for the supramolecular parameters for highly symmetric systems are under investigation.

 LICENSE INFORMATION: To download and use APARM, you are required to read and agree to the following terms: